 Donavan has eight years of cybersecurity expertise in red teaming, penetration testing, threat modelling and risk assessments.

 He has contributed to the open-source cybersecurity space through his deliberately vulnerable machine series, digitalworld.local, on Vulnhub, from 2018 to 2021.
-He has also conducted talks at various conferences in the APAC region (Mystikcon, Vulncon, Division 0) on various topics like antivirus evasion and deserialization, and also conducts career talks to inspire younger students to consider cybersecurity as a meaningful career option.
+He has also conducted talks at various conferences in the APAC region (Mystikcon, VULNCON, Division 0) on various topics like antivirus evasion and deserialization, and also conducts career talks to inspire younger students to consider cybersecurity as a meaningful career option.

-In his current role at Thales, he has also led a team to create a fully-functional cybersecurity gamification experience "Defend the Breach" in a short span of three months, for players to role-play as CISOs to understand the difficulties in making cybersecurity executive decisions.
+He has also led a team to create a fully-functional cybersecurity gamification experience "Defend the Breach" in a short span of three months, for players to role-play as CISOs to understand the difficulties in making cybersecurity executive decisions.

 He also sits on advisory boards on security conferences, such as VULNCON, from 2024 to 2025, as well as moderates C-suite level panels.
 His views on cybersecurity have also been quoted in the book "The Pentester Blueprint" written by Phillip L. Wylie and Kim Crawley, as well as his course reviews being quoted by Offensive Security.
 He is also a member of the Technical Advisory Panel Workshop as part of ISC2's Unified Body of Knowledge (UBK) project, completed in 2024.